How COVID-19 Has Changed The Need For Website Accessibility

 - Those with low vision may benefit from large on-screen buttons

-- Having a keyboard navigable website that can be operated without the use of a mouse might be non-negotiable for an individual with a significant upper body motor impairment but will also be uniquely handy for someone with a sprained wrist or repetitive strain injury
+- Having a keyboard navigable website that does not require a mouse.
+This might be non-negotiable for an individual with a significant upper body motor impairment.
+It will also be uniquely handy for someone with a sprained wrist or repetitive strain injury

 - A simple mobile interface designed to assist those with a permanent motor impairment due to long-term disability